nfdi4plants/ARC-specification/ARC specification.md

 - Removing the `.git` top-level subdirectory (and thereby all provenance information captured within the Git history) invalidates an ARC.

+### ISA-XLSX Format

+ISA-XLSX follows the ISA model specification saved in a XLSX format.
+The XLSX format uses the SpreadsheetML markup language and schema to represent a spreadsheet document.
+Conceptually, using the terminology of the Spreadsheet ML specification in [ISO/IEC 29500-1](https://www.loc.gov/preservation/digital/formats/fdd/fdd000398.shtml#:~:text=The%20XLSX%20format%20uses%20the,a%20rectangular%20grid%20of%20cells.), the document comprises one or more worksheets in a workbook.
+Every worksheet MUST contain one table object storing the metadata.
+Comments or axillary information MAY be stored alongside with table objects in a worksheet.

 ### Assay Data and Metadata

 All measurement data sets are considered as assays and are consider immutable input data.
 Assays data MUST be placed into a unique subdirectory of the top-level `assays` folder.

-All ISA metadata specific to a single assay (e.g., measurement type and technology, i.e. all terms with term names beginning with `ASSAY`) must be annotated in a in the file `isa.assay.xlsx` at the root of the assay's subdirectory.
-All investigation-level assay metadata specific to an assay MUST be duplicated from the ARC's top-level `isa.investigation.xlsx` in a separate worksheet
+All ISA metadata specific to a single assay (e.g., measurement type and technology, i.e. all terms with term names beginning with ASSAY) MUST be annotated in a in the file `isa.assay.xlsx` at the root of the assay's subdirectory.
+This workbook MUST containing a single assay that can be organized in one or many worksheets.
+Worksheets MUST be named uniquely within the same workbook.
+A worksheet named `study` MUST store the STUDY ASSAYS section defined on investigation-level of the ISA model that is duplicated from the ARC's top-level `isa.investigation.xlsx`.
+Additional worksheets MUST contain table object with fields organized on a per-row basis.
+The first row MUST be used for column headers.
+A `Source` MUST be indicated with the column heading `Source Name`.
+Every table object MUST define at least one source per row.
+A Sample MUST be indicated with the column heading Sample Name.
+The source sample relation MUST follow a unique path in directed acyclic graph, but MAY distributed across different worksheets.

 Notes:

 - To ensure reusability of entire assays across multiple ARCs, redundancy between assay-specfic, assay-level metadata and investigation-level metadata is intentional.

+- It is RECOMMENDED to order worksheets according to the source sample relation for readability.

-- It is recommended to adopt the structure outlined [below](#best-practices) to organize assay data files and other supporting information.
+- It is RECOMMENDED to adopt the structure outlined [below](#best-practices) to organize assay data files and other supporting information.

 - There are no requirements on specific assay-level metadata.
 Conversion of ARCs into other repository or archival format (e.g. PRIDE, GEO, ENA etc.) may however mandate the presence of specific terms (cf. [below](#arc-conversion)) required in the destination format.

 - An implementation that ensures assay annotation consistent with these requirements is provided by the [SWATE tool](https://github.com/nfdi4plants/Swate).

-- While assays can in principle contain arbitrary data formats, it is highly recommended to use community-supported, open formats (see [Best Practices](#best-practices)).
+- While assays can in principle contain arbitrary data formats, it is highly RECOMMENDED to use community-supported, open formats (see [Best Practices](#best-practices)).

 ### Workflow Description